Official3173/energy-site/README.md

-Any importannt instructions we might have for the project should go here.
+Any important instructions we might have for the project should go here.

 Project contributors:
 Official3173